psychose-club/IBO/README.md

 <div align="center">
 <h3 align="center">IBO</h3>
   <p align="center">
-    IBO stands for "Internal binary operations" and it is a library for Java to read, write and handle binary files and data types that aren't officially in Java.
+    IBO stands for "Internal binary operations" and it is a library for Java to read, write, and handle binary files and data types that aren't available in Java.
     <br />
     <a href="#documentation"><strong>Explore the docs »</strong></a>
     <br />